 We think we had bad weather.
 Ask Annette Kosokowsky about the hip high snow and the minus 50 degree temperatures she encountered at Lakehead University last week.
 Annette was visiting her friend, Chris Livesy, who attends Lake-head.
 She also surprised her cousin Gary Kosokowsky, son of Norbert of Toronto, and formerly of Maidstone, with a visit as well.
 Its back to the books for Annette at the University of Windsor where she is studying en-gineering.
-1/22/82 EP
+1/22/82 F P

-Several area couples attended the McGarrigle Sisters' concert in Leamington last Thursday.
+Several area couples attended the McGarrigle Sisters' concert in Learnington last Thursday.
 The concert was sponsored by the French TV station, CBEF to celebrate the extension of their CBC radio affiliate to Leamington.
 The McGarrigle sisters are the daughter of French and Irish parents from Quebec who entertain delightfully in both languages.
 Local fiddler, Paul Lachance of Tecumseh, accompanied by Laurette St. Antoine opened the program with a selection of tunes that made him a top fiddler in the Belle River contest recently.
 This program will be telecast on TV 9 December 26th, 6:30 p.m.
 AUG.
 20, 1982

 Jan.
 22, 1982, Essex F. Press - Congratulations to George and Ella Mae Markham on the occasion of their 40th wedding anniversary.
 Following a lovely supper at the Roseland Golf Club, they entertained friends and relatives with a wine and cheese party at their home.
 Their daughter, Beth Keillor, and George's sister, Mary McCloskey travelled from Toronto for the celebration.
-Although George and Ella Mae requested no gifts, Marie Markham presented them with a charming painting of Ella Mae's homestead.
-To make the weekend even more special, the Markham's presented the gifts at the offertory of the 11 a.m. mass on Sudday at St. Maryas R. C. Church at Maidstone emy Johin and James Fran-cis Kuran on the 10th, Nor-man Kane on the 11th and Mathew Thomas Halford, Harry and Ann Collins will celebrate their wedding an-niversary on the 16th, their her birthday , she being as old as the year.
-Glen wife the 22nd and his (Holden) on the on Jan.
-24th.
-On Jan.
-Rosemarte Deehan will on Sunday, Mary 9th.
-Jer-26th.
+Although George and Ella Mae requested no gifts, Marie Markham presented them with a charming painting of Ella Mae's homestead. the weekend even more special, the Markham's presented the gifts at the offertory of the 11 a.m. mass on Sudday at St. Mary&s R. C. Church at Maidstone emy Johin and James Francis Kuran on the 10th, Norman Kane on the 11th and Mathew Thomas Halford, Harry and Ann Collins will celebrate their wedding anniversary on the 16th, their her birthday, she being as old as the year, Glen on Sunday, Mary 26th.
 Many more happy days happy returns!
-Mary McLean York will celebrate celebrate wedding annivercelebrate her 20th birthday returns and hts birthday on Sunda Ann Lafferty on the 91 emy Jobin and James cis Kuran on the 101 man Kane on the 101 Irene and Glen.
-Fred Blackburn Helen(Hayes) will 20th, 35th.
-Many Webster on Irene their 33rd the of New 22nd, wife lear On seed
+Mary McLean York will celebrate hts birthday on Sunda Ann Lafferty on the 99 emy John and James cis Kuran on the 10th man Kane on the 10th Irene and Glen.
+Webster on lear

-Camiversaries include Jane Cand Bob Croft on July 25th, EGary and Elaine Deehan; August 13th, and Terry and to Marjorie and Ken McKenzie Other recent wishes.
-July 31st.
-ARGUE
+Caniversaries include Jane and Bob Croft on July 25th, Gary and Elaine Deehan, August 13th, and Terry and Marjorie and Ken McKenzie will be held Standay, August 8th, 2 p.m. for Rotanne and July 31st.